Sat Jun 1 22:24:43 2024

 your platform) and the generated .so file can be loaded directly with

-, or portably using (include-shared "file")
+load, or portably using (include-shared "file") in a

 module definition (note that include-shared uses no suffix).